Right to Know Law

 How can I make a request under the Right to Know Law?

-To make a request under the Right to Know Law, you must:
+Before submitting a request under the Right to Know Law, please note:

 Linnie S. Carter, Ph.D., APR